iterative/dvc.org/static/docs/get-started/data-artifacts.md

 `dvc import` not only downloads data artifacts, but tracks the import as well by creating an import stage [DVC-file](/doc/user-guide/dvc-file-format).
-This is similar to using `dvc get` + `dvc add`.
-With import stages however, DVC automatically checks for updates in the external data source before [reproducing](/doc/get-started/reproduce) the <abbr>pipeline</abbr> that depends on the import.
-For example:
+This is equivalent to using `dvc get` + `dvc add`.
+With import stages however, we can run `dvc update` to checks for updates in the external data source before [reproducing](/doc/get-started/reproduce) the <abbr>pipeline</abbr> that depends on the import.

 ```dvc
 $ dvc import https://github.com/iterative/dataset-registry \